 It helps to know about Impurities that develop during the storage of drug products in various environmental conditions.
 Forced degradation study depends upon the product and the type of dosage form.
 Solid, liquid, and injection have different procedures for the stress study.

-Ans: it is chemical, physical, biological, and microbiological characteristics that should be under limits, range to ensure the Quality of the products.
+Ans: it is chemical, physical, biological, and microbiological characteristics that should be under limits and range to ensure the Quality of the products.

 Ans: A result that falls outside established acceptance criteria established in official compendia and by company documentation.

 Out of specification is the comparison of one result versus predetermined specification criteria.

 The specification limit for the assay is 90.0-110.0 % w/w of the label claim.